lkesteloot/distray/README.md

 # Running

-Distrend can be run in one of three modes: worker, proxy, and controller.
+Distray can be run in one of three modes: worker, proxy, and controller.
 You must have one or more workers, zero or more proxies, and exactly one controller.